 To and from Tashkent: Khiva is only linked to Tashkent via the night train from Urgench.
 It takes around 16 hours and there are four different options in price, comfort, and privacy.
 The SV/Lyux is a 2-berth wagon, kupe is a 4-berth wagon, platzkart is an open wagon, and obshye is just a seat.

-We took the platzkart option which cost us 139k som each ($16.50) and it was comfortable enough.
+We took the platzkart option to Tashkent which cost us 185k som each ($16) and it was comfortable enough.
 You are provided with a pillow, sheets, and a thick blanket.
 Aside from the toilets, it was clean.

 We recommend that you bring your own food, there is hot water for tea and instant noodles.
-But we didn’t end up eating much of our food because of the hospitality we received from Uzbek people.
+But we didn’t end up eating much of our food because of the hospitality we received from the Uzbek people.
 They were insistent on feeding us.
-It was a memorable experience we won’t forget!
+A memorable experience we won’t forget!

 For more in-depth train info see this Advantour page.

 Shared taxis to or from Bukhara to Khiva are best booked through your accommodation.
 The advantage of the shared taxi is that you can be picked up and dropped off directly from/at your hotel.

 You can also arrange to stop at some of the other archaeological sites and Khorezm fortresses at an additional cost.
 Alternatively, there are tours available such as this one to Toprak Kala.

 The disadvantage is that it is less comfortable than the train.
 It will cost a bit more too.
 The shared taxi between Bukhara and Khiva will take 6-7 hours and cost around 150,000 som ($13-15).